-Free Food Photo’s site is an easy go-to for recipe mavens and kitchenistas of all kinds.
-The images are free to use for any purpose, commercial or noncommercial, as long as you provide attribution and don’t resell them as stock photos.
+Free Food Photos is an easy go-to for recipe mavens and kitchenistas of all kinds.
+The images are free to use for any purpose, commercial or noncommercial, as long as you credit them.

-Although Ryan McGuire’s Gratisography site offers plenty of mainstream images, his sense of humor shines through in his wonderfully weird “whimsical” category.
-Do you need an image of a man brandishing a banana as a gun?
-Yes, yes you do.
+Although Ryan McGuire’s Gratisography site offers plenty of mainstream images, his sense of humor shines through in the “weird stock photos” category.
+Do you need an image of a man with sticky note eyeballs?
+You never know.

-If you’re not sure what to do with your newfound bounty, did you know PicMonkey has templates?
-Yes, Chuck, we’ve got a library of designed-crafted templates for everything from wedding invitations to business cards to motivational quote images.
-All you have to do is pick a free stock photo you love, pick a template you love, and put ’em together like peanut butter and marshmallow.
+If you’re not sure what to do with your newfound visual bounty, did you know PicMonkey has oodles of gorgeous design templates?
+We’ve got a library of designer-crafted templates for everything from wedding invitations to business cards to social media posts to motivational quote images.
+All you have to do is pick a free stock photo you love, pick a template you love, and put ’em together.